Aysaraa/AncientLabyrinth/README.md

 # Game Logic

-1- There are 6 rooms
+1- There are 6 rooms.
+Each room gets harder and harder.

 2- Each room has got 2 creatures.